 Simply link your eCommerce website to Google Search Console and start evaluating the free search data to understand how your keywords are performing in Google.

-The performance report in Search Console will show just how well your keywords are appearing and searchers are interacting with them.
+The performance report in Search Console will show just how well your keywords are appearing and how searchers are interacting with them.
 Understand which keywords are ranking and their average place in search results.
-See screenshot below:
+See screenshots below:

-Now, don’t make the mistake of including all their keywords just because they outrank you on Google.
-Maybe, they haven’t chosen the right keywords but are nevertheless ranking due to the high domain authority of their websites, and remember, as a newcomer to the game, they have the edge of time over you, so you're basically playing catch-up.
+Step 4: Don’t make the mistake of including all their keywords just because they outrank you on Google.
+Maybe they haven’t chosen the right keywords but are nevertheless ranking due to the high domain authority of their websites, and remember, as a newcomer to the game, they have the edge of time over you, so you're basically playing catch-up.

 Remember, even the most appealing website can amount to nothing if it’s riddled with technical issues.
 Building a technically functional platform is a prerequisite for getting it properly indexed on Google.
-While architecture-wise, the average eCommerce platforms are far more complex than your typical custom websites, they both share the same principles of SEO.
-Of course, when you’re dealing with eCommerce, you're also looking at technical aspects that could well easily lie outside your area of expertise.
-And finding solutions for these issues are not quite that straightforward.
+While architecture-wise, the average eCommerce platform is far more complex than your typical custom website, they both share the same principles of SEO.
+Of course, when dealing with eCommerce, you're also dealing with technical aspects that may or may not be within your area of expertise.
+And finding solutions for these issues is not quite that straightforward.
 From implementing title tags to fixing 301 redirects, in this chapter, we will lay out those common technical issues and help you fix them on your own.

 Securing your website with HTTPS has become more important than ever.
 This is especially true for eCommerce platforms where cash-based transactions take place.
 If your site is not secure, it will put you at increased risk of being hacked.

 Today, Google shows "not secure" warnings for websites that do not have HTTPS installed.
-This could force visitors to leave your website, thus sending out a bad user signal to Google.
-To check the security status of your site, simply type in your URL
+This could force visitors to leave your website, thus sending a bad user signal to Google.
+To check the security status of your site, simply type in your URL.

 In the screenshot above, the lock icon in the URL indicates that the website is secured.